coveooss/coveo-python-oss/coveo-functools/README.md

 ## casing / flexcase

-flexcase takes a "dirty" input and maps it to a python construct.
+Flexcase takes a "dirty" input and maps it to a python construct.

 The principal use case is to allow seamless translation between snake_case and camelCase and generate PEP8-compliant code over APIs that support a different casing scheme.